tengcharmaine/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">

 **<i class="material-icons-outlined">warning</i> Warning:**<br>
 `clear` is a one-time deletion of all of your entries in ClinicMate.
 Please use it with consideration and care.
-You will not be able to retrieve any information back once the command has been called.
+You will not be able to retrieve any information back once the command has been executed.
 </div>

 <span class="generated-only">[&uarr; Back to Top](#welcome-to-clinicmate)</span>